aksh-n/disaster-tweet-classification/README.md

 ------

-This project has been tested on Python 3.9.5.
+The code has been tested on Python 3.9.5.